FelixWinterstein/Vivado-KMeans/filtering_algorithm_HLS/README.md

     ----------------------------------------------------------------------------------

 The code provided in this folder is a C-based HLS implementation of 'the Filtering Algorithm' for K-Means Clustering and is part of a case study described in the paper:
-F. Winterstein, S. Bayliss, and G. Constantinides, “High-level synthesis of dynamic data structures: a case study using Vivado HLS,” in Proc.
+_F.
+Winterstein, S. Bayliss, and G. Constantinides, “High-level synthesis of dynamic data structures: a case study using Vivado HLS,” in Proc.
 Int.
-Conf. on Field Programmable Technology (FPT), 2013, pp. 362-365.
+Conf. on Field Programmable Technology (FPT), 2013, pp. 362-365_.

 The C source files are provided here without project files, but they contain HLS directives specific to Xilinx Vivado HLS (Vivado HLS 2012.2).
 If you want to create a Vivado HLS project using these sources you may find the following instructions helpful: